 Vehicles ten years or newer and alternative fuel vehicles would be exempt from testing

-State Senator Elder Vogel, Jr. announced today that Senate Bill 1532 which would exempt light passenger vehicles ten years old or newer and alternative fuel vehicles from vehicle emissions inspections has passed the Senate Transportation Committee.
-The bill now moves to the Senate floor where it is expected to be voted on soon.
+State Senator Elder Vogel announced today that his bill exempting light passenger vehicles ten years old or newer and alternative fuel vehicles from vehicle emissions inspections has passed the Senate.
+Known as SB 1532, the bill now moves to the House of Representatives for consideration.

-“I want to thank the members of the Senate Transportation Committee for voting to move this commonsense, bipartisan legislation forward,” Vogel said.
-“This legislation will help drivers to avoid this costly and inherently unfair emissions testing program, while also making sure our air remains clean.”
+“This bill is a commonsense, bipartisan piece of legislation,” Vogel said.
+“We need to help drivers avoid this costly and inherently unfair emissions testing program, while also making sure our air remains clean.”

 The statewide emissions failure rate is less than 2.5% of all vehicles with the newest vehicles failing at a rate of one quarter of one percent.
 Despite the very low failure rate, the emissions testing program costs more than $250 million a year for consumers according to Drive Clean PA and millions of tax dollars to administer by the Commonwealth.